Maxillary PMMA Nightguard

 Cleaning your night guard can become a wasted effort if you put a clean night guard into a dirty case.

-Keep the case clean by hand washing it every few days with regular dishwashing soap or castile soap.
+Keep the case clean by hand washing it every week prior to replacing your 3% hydrogen peroxide solution.

 Avoid placing the case in the dishwasher as the high temperature may melt or warp the plastic.
-Make sure the container is completely dry because, as we now know, moisture is bacteria’s best friend.
 If you lose your case, you can always ask us for a new one at your exam or cleaning appointment.

 How Long Should My Night Guard Last?